 - Overall: Enable the transition of the maximum viable population to LPG by 2030, to avert approximately 1.3 million household air pollution related annual deaths and 6 million hectares of annual forest loss.

-- Near term: (2017-2020): Carry out effective, measurable investments and interventions to scale up the LPG ecosystem in 5-8 pilot countries and transition a minimum 75 million people to LPG (US$ 1-2 billion in investment).
-Perform preparations in an additional 5-10 countries.
+- Near term: (2018-2021): Plan and mobilize investments to scale up the LPG sectors in a minimum initial 4-5 countries and transition 75-100 million people to LPG (approximately US$ 1-2 billion in aggregate investment).

-- Medium term: (2021-2023): Based on learning from successes in initial focus countries, expand activities to approximately 20-25 additional countries, with an estimated US$ 8-10 billion of cumulative investment.
+- Medium term: (2022-2024): Based on replicable learnings from successes in initial partner countries, expand activities to 5-10 additional countries, with a potential US$ 4-5 billion of needed LPG sector investments.

 - Long term: (2025-2030): Be instrumental in transitioning 1 billion persons from traditional fuels and kerosene to LPG by 2030 to avert approximately 1.3 million HAP-related annual deaths and 6 million hectares of annual forest loss (about 40% of today’s global total).